el-r0nd/simple-keylogger/README.md

 # simple-keylogger
+It's just for fun.
-İt can be detected by MS Defense so it's not useful .
+It can be detected by Windows Defener so it's not handy.